nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Adds a Patient to the clinic database.

-Format: `add-patient n/NAME ic/IC g/GENDER p/PHONE_NUMBER ec/EMERGENCY_CONTACT e/EMAIL a/ADDRESS c/CONDITION b/BLOODTYPE  [t/TAG] ​`
+Format: `add-patient n/NAME ic/NRIC g/GENDER p/PHONE_NUMBER ec/EMERGENCY_CONTACT e/EMAIL a/ADDRESS c/CONDITION b/BLOODTYPE  [t/TAG] ​`

 <div markdown="block" class="alert alert-info">

 **:information_source: Take Note:**<br>

 - A patient cannot have the same NRIC as another person.
 - A person can either be a doctor or a patient, but not both.
-Hence, if the patient's IC is already in the app as a doctor, it may result in an error.
+Hence, if the patient's NRIC is already in the app as a doctor, it may result in an error.
 - EMERGENCY_CONTACT must contain valid emergency contact number, which needs to be a valid phone number.
-This number can be the same the person's contact number.
+This number can be the same as the person's contact number.
 - A patient can only have up to one tag at any time.
 - Adding additional prefixes (eg. `k/Always Injured`) not specified by the command format above will be considered as a **parameter input**.
-For example:</br>
-  `add-patient n/John Doe ic/S9851386G g/M p/98765432 ec/90123456 e/johnd@example.com a/John street, block 123, #01-01 c/pneumothorax k/Always Injured b/O+` will result
-  in Condition inputted as `pneumothorax k/Always Injured`. </br>
+For example: `add-patient n/John Doe ic/S9851386G g/M p/98765432 ec/90123456 e/johnd@example.com a/John street, block 123, #01-01 c/pneumothorax k/Always Injured b/O+` will result in Condition inputted as `pneumothorax k/Always Injured`.
   Do avoid adding  your own prefixes as it may lead to unwanted errors!
 - However, inputting `r/REMARKS` will be ignored and automatically removed by the system.
 To add remarks, use the Edit Command mentioned later below.